Lingual-Neuro Testing

 In many sessions, the effect is surprisingly clear — clients sometimes ask whether I’m even applying pressure anymore.
 In fact, when clients test points on themselves, they often observe similar shifts in sensitivity.

 While the experience is subjective, I've seen consistent and meaningful patterns emerge across people of all ages.
 In some cases, responses during LNT have aligned with findings from lab testing such as GI-MAP panels, particularly when issues like microbial imbalance or pathogenic load are suspected.
-That said, individual variability is real: clients on certain medications or those with higher muscle mass may experience dampened sensitivity at reflex points.
+That said, individual variability is real: clients on certain medications may experience dampened sensitivity at reflex points.

 Like any modality, Lingual-Neuro Testing is one tool among many — it does not replace clinical diagnostics, but it can offer real-time insight that helps guide a more tailored and responsive approach to nutritional therapy.